On Approximability of Satisfiable k-CSPs: V: Techniques

 In conclusion, we have shown that the values of the noised function $\mathrm{T}_{\mathcal{P},1-\eps} f_1$ can be coupled with the values of decoupled function from~\eqref{eq:decoupled_intro} in a way that is close in $L_2$ distance.
 Intuitively, that ought to imply that

+is $o(1)$.
 While this is morally the case, there are some issues one has to address.
-The first issue is of purely technical nature: the output of the decoupled functions is not necessarily $O(1)$, so one should replace these values by some sort of truncation.
+The first issue is of purely technical nature: the absolute value of the decoupled functions is not necessarily upper bounded by an absolute constant, so one should replace these values by some sort of truncation.
 The second issue is that above, we actually need a multi-variate version of our mixed invariance principle.
-While we show how to deduce it such result (in a relatively straightforward manner) from the uni-variate version the mixed invariance, it requires the collections of products functions we have produced for each one of $f_1$, $f_2$ and $f_3$ to be aligned in a certain manner, and we defer the reader to Section~\ref{sec:mixed_invariance} for more details.
+While we show how to deduce such a result (in a relatively straightforward manner) from the univariate version of the mixed invariance, it requires the collections of product functions we have produced for each one of $f_1$, $f_2$ and $f_3$ to be aligned in a certain manner, and we defer the reader to Section~\ref{sec:mixed_invariance} for more details.

 With the above result, one may use the standard invariance principle to replace $x',y',z'$ with Gaussian random variables.
 As for the $x,y,z$, one notes that the values of the functions only depend on $\sigma(x), \gamma(y)$ and $\phi(z)$, and so they can be replaced with elements from $G_{{\sf master}}$ that add up to $0$.
 This finishes a proof sketch of Theorem~\ref{thm:plain_mixed_inv}.